DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 testCafe.close();
 ```

 TestCafe also allows you to create a [configuration file](../../reference/configuration-file.md) where you can define test run settings.
-You can then omit these parameters in the command line or API to use values from the configuration file.
+You can then omit these settings in the command line or API to use values from the configuration file.

 ## Specify Tests to Run

-Specify the file or directory you want to run in the [second command line argument](../../reference/command-line-interface.md#file-pathglob-pattern):
+You must provide a file path or a path to a directory with tests you want to run in the [second command line argument](../../reference/command-line-interface.md#file-pathglob-pattern):

 ```sh
 testcafe chrome ./tests/